Hands-on workshop · online & on-site

 Dylan runs Ursatile Ltd, through which workshop payments are collected and invoiced (VAT registered).

-Mastering Claude Code is co-presented by Emmz Rendle and Dylan Beattie — two practitioners using Claude Code on real production work.
+Effective Claude Code is co-presented by Emmz Rendle and Dylan Beattie — two practitioners using Claude Code on real production work.

 Watch: “How I Tamed Claude” — NDC London 2026